apache/flink/docs/monitoring/metrics.md

 ## Reporter

 Metrics can be exposed to an external system by configuring one or several reporters in `conf/flink-conf.yaml`.
+These reporters will be instantiated on each job and task manager when they are started.

 - `metrics.reporters`: The list of named reporters.
 - `metrics.reporter.<name>.<config>`: Generic setting `<config>` for the reporter named `<name>`.